House of Annetta in collaboration with the New School of the Anthropocene

 Enclosure, colonisation, rentier property forms: systems of ownership are fundamental to the extraction of value.
 What other forms of relation could be fostered for a radically different world?
 How do flows of capital, as well as state decision making, facilitate or produce ownership property relations?
 We will do a memory sketch mapping workshop to explore our own personal relationships to land.

-Lead by: Bella Pojuner, Calvin Po
+Led by: Isabella Pojuner, Calvin Po

-6. Systems of Voice: Democracy Power
+6. Systems of Voice: Community Power

 Saturday 25th July

-Lead by: Hannah Catherine Jones, Mira Hall
+Led by: Hannah Catherine Jones, Mira Hall

 7. Systems of reproduction: Food